beirern/Personal-Website/posts/making-website-first-pass.md

 ## AI Can Make Some Interesting Design Decisions

 First off I will say that Claude did get something that worked, and something that I could use to create more blog posts.
 It is really impressive and really cool that in like 5 minutes I had a website and more impressively a website that wasn't created via a CLI tool that asked a bunch of y/n questions on what I wanted.
-It also went above and beyond and added tags, an "exerpt" concept where each post has a description or exerpt from it, and tags, and not only tags but you can filter on tags!!
+It also went above and beyond and added tags, an "excerpt" concept where each post has a description or excerpt from it, and tags, and not only tags but you can filter on tags!!
 I didn't even ask for that yet **it works**.
 This website probably isn't super unique but Claude *more or less* built it the way I wanted it.
 However, it's worth taking a look at some of the weird or not great things that it decided to do.
 You'll probably notice a general theme.

 ### 1. Templating was done via `replace()`